xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![In the Live Metrics Stream window, two servers are online.
 Under Incoming Requests. the Request Rate heartbeat line graph is selected, as is the Request Duration dot graph.
 Under Overall Health, the Process CPU heartbeat line graph is also selected, and a bi-directional dotted line points out the similarities between this graph and the Request Rate graph under Incoming Requests.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image72.png 'Live Metrics Stream window ')

-14. After this has run for a while, close the image uploader console window once again, but leave the Live Metrics Stream window open
+14. After this has run for a while, close the image uploader console window once again, but leave the Live Metrics Stream window open.

 ### Task 4: Observe your functions dynamically scaling when resource-constrained

 In this task, you will change the Computer Vision API to the Free tier.
 This will limit the number of requests to the OCR service to 10 per minute.
 Once changed, run the UploadImages console app to upload 1,000 images again.
 The resiliency policy programmed into the FindLicensePlateText.MakeOCRRequest method of the ProcessImage function will begin exponentially backing off requests to the Computer Vision API, allowing it to recover and lift the rate limit.
 This intentional delay will greatly increase the function's response time, thus causing the Consumption plan's dynamic scaling to kick in, allocating several more servers.
 You will watch all of this happen in real time using the Live Metrics Stream view.

-1. Open your Computer Vision API service by opening the **ServerlessArchitecture** resource group, and then selecting the **Computer Vision API** service name
+1. Open your Computer Vision API service by opening the **ServerlessArchitecture** resource group, and then selecting the **Computer Vision API** service name.

 2. Select **Pricing tier** under Resource Management in the menu.
-Select the **F0 Free** pricing tier, then select **Select**
+Select the **F0 Free** pricing tier, then select **Select**.

-    >  NOTE:  If you already have a **FO** free pricing tier instance, you will not be able to create another one
+    >**Note**:  If you already have a **FO** free pricing tier instance, you will not be able to create another one.

     ![In the TollboothOCR blade, under Resource Manaement, Pricing tier is selected.
 In the Choose your pricing tier blade, the F0 Free option is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image73.png 'TollboothOCR and Choose your pricing tier blades')